-Appendix D contains an example a logic model.
-There are many versions of logic models, however, for the purpose of this NOFO, your logic model should, at a minimum, address the following areas:
+Appendix D contains an example of a logic model.
+There are many versions of logic models, however, for the purpose of this NOFO, the logic model should, at a minimum, address the following areas:

 - 1. Identify the Problem(s), Target Population(s), and Program Purpose:

-- What problem does the program address?
+- O What problem does the program address?

 - Target population(s):

-- O Who does the program target?
+- Who does the program target?

 - Who gets the intervention, and (if different) who is the intervention eventually supposed to impact?

-- o Are there primary and secondary target populations?
+- Are there primary and secondary target populations?

-- Program Purpose:
+- o Program Purpose:

-- O How does the program offer a solution?
+- How does the program offer a solution?

 - What does the program do to address the problem?

 - 2. Identify Activities and Clarify Outputs:

 - Activities:

-- o What does the program do?
+- What does the program do?

-- O What services does the program deliver?
+- What services does the program deliver?

 - Products:

-- O What does the program create?
+- What does the program create?

-- o What are the outputs of the program?
+- What are the outputs of the program?

 - 3. Identify Program Outcomes:

 - Short-Term and Intermediate Outcome(s):

 - May include changes in skills, attitudes, knowledge or changes in behaviors and decision-making.

-- Should directly result from program outputs.
+- Should directly result from the program outputs.

 - Long-Term Outcome(s):

 - May include changes related to health status, health conditions, or systems changes.

 - Should directly result from short-term/intermediate outcomes.